budak7273/CSSE490-RoseNav-TileServer/README.md

 # CSSE490-RoseNav-TileServer

+Was going to be a custom tile server for [RoseNav](https://github.com/budak7273/CSSE280-RoseNav) and might be eventually, but for now, it handles writing the cache copy when needed.
+This cache handling could probably be done serverless, but that can be implemented later down the line if it's worth our time.

-Right now, a barebones Node.js app using [Express 4](http://expressjs.com/) based on the [Getting Started on Heroku with Node.js](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article.
+Node.js app using [Express 4](http://expressjs.com/) originally set up with the [Getting Started on Heroku with Node.js](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article.

 ## Running Locally